nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _You're not going to have to give us all of the tables shown in the diagram below.
 We'll compute some of that.
-Here's the breakdown of what we absolutely need from you at this Level, and also all the optional things that we'll accept if you have them handy._
+Here's the breakdown of what we absolutely need from you to construct a compliant Level 1 submission, and also all the optional things that we'll accept in such a submission, if you have them handy._

+_Also note that while this specification describes a collection of TSV files, if you would prefer to populate (fewer, simpler) higher-level documents like spreadsheet forms instead of generating fully-inflated specification-compliant TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission._

 |_Level 1 model diagram_|
 |:---:|